NehalH/url_to_googleDrive/README.md

 # url_to_googleDrive
 Upload files remotely to your google drive without downloading them localy.
 Steps to use:

+1. Open the notebook in colab
-1. Mount the drive and perform the authorization steps
+2. Mount the drive and perform the authorization steps
-2. Set the necessary url and file destination paths
+3. Set the necessary url and file destination paths
-3. Download the files
+4. Download the files
-4. Unzip the files if necessary
+5. Unzip the files if necessary